wasta-linux/wasta-gnome/install-files/gnome-shell/extensions/applications-overview-tooltip@RaphaelRochet/README.md

 ## Features
 - Shows full text instead of cut-off/elipsized application title
 - Shows the application description in the tooltip-label (optional) from the .desktop file of the application
-- Comes in Brazilian Portuguese, English, French and German
+- Comes in Czech, Brazilian Portuguese, English, French and German

 ## One-click install
 It's on extensions.gnome.org :